-Global Financial Conditions: Market events and conditions, including disruptions in the Canadian, United States and international credit markets and other financial systems and the continued volatility of the virus outbreak, could, among other things, impede access to capital or increase the cost of capital, which would have an adverse effect on the Company's ability to fund its working capital and other capital requirements.
+Global Financial Conditions: Market events and conditions, including disruptions in the Canadian, United States and international credit markets and other financial systems and the continued volatility of the Canadian, United States and global economic conditions in particular in relation to the current COVID-19 virus outbreak, could, among other things, impede access to capital or increase the cost of capital, which would have an adverse effect on the Company's ability to fund its working capital and other capital requirements.
 Notwithstanding various actions by the U.S. and foreign governments, concerns about the general condition of the global capital markets, financial instruments, banks, investment banks, insurers and other financial institutions continue to be volatile and unpredictable.
 In addition, general economic indicators have remained uncertain with generally limited economic growth on a global basis since 2008.
 These disruptions in the current credit and financial markets have had, and continue to have a material adverse impact on a number of financial institutions and have limited access to capital and credit for many companies, particularly junior resource enterprises such as the Company.
 These disruptions have and could continue to, among other things, make it more difficult for the Company to obtain capital and financing for its operations or to increase the cost of obtaining said capital and financing.
 The Company's access to additional capital may not be available on terms acceptable to the Company or at all.
-The current CO-VID 19 outbreak has significantly impacted the global financial markets, increasing volatility and decreasing, at least temporarily, the available pools of capital.
+The current COVID-19 outbreak has significantly impacted the global financial markets, increasing volatility and decreasing, at least temporarily, the available pools of capital.
 There is currently no way to determine how long lasting or these effects will be or what their ultimate impact on the junior resource sector of the Company will be.